 8) Parents don’t understand that vaccines save lives, they are too worried about rare side effects.

-What myths have you heard about non-vaccinating parents?
+What myths have you heard about parents who don’t vaccinate?